 FAQs

-Peanut butter is an integral part of these healthy banana oatmeal cookies.
-However, if you’re unable to consume peanut butter, you could try this recipe with almond butter or hazelnut butter.
-For a nut-free version, sunflower seed butter may work well.
+Peanut butter is an integral part of these protein cookies.
+However, if you’re unable to consume peanut butter, you could try this recipe with other nut butter like almond butter or cashew butter.
+Also tahini or sunflower seed butter is an option too.
+A few readers have successfully used PB2 powder instead but I haven’t tried.

-However, if you want to experiment with vegan protein powder, I recommend using ½ the amount, to begin with.
-You can then naturally boost the protein with additions like chia seeds and other high-protein nuts/seeds.
+First, I don’t recommend this substitution due to these powders being too absorbent.
+However, if you want to experiment with vegan protein powder, I recommend using 1/2 the amount, to begin with.
+You can then naturally boost the protein with additions like chia seeds and other high-protein nuts or seeds.

 - Healthy oatmeal cookies